Strong rate of convergence of the Euler scheme for SDEs with irregular drift driven by Levy noise: Introduction

-Our approach is rather different from the one used in the papers \cite{PT,MX,KSEM2019,LevySobolev} discussed above as we do not rely on any form of Zvonkin transformation or It\^o-Tanaka trick (in fact, It\^o's formula is not even once applied for either $X$ or $X^n$).
+Our approach is rather different from the one used in the papers \cite{PT,MX,KSEM2019,LevySobolev} discussed above, as we do not rely on any form of Zvonkin transformation or It\^o-Tanaka trick (in fact, It\^o's formula is not even once applied for either $X$ or $X^n$).
 Instead, we employ stochastic sewing, which originates from the work of L\^e \cite{Khoa} and has been developed for discretisation problems in \cite{ButDarGEr, BDG-SPDE, KML,le2021taming}.
 In \cite{ButDarGEr} the Euler-Maruyama scheme for fractional Brownian motion-driven SDEs is studied.
 One may hope due to the scaling correspondance between stable indices and Hurst parameters ($\alpha\leftrightarrow 1/H$) that the methods therein translate easily to the L\'evy case.
 This is unfortunately not the case, for several reasons.
 First, the usual regime $H<1$ corresponds to $\alpha>1$.
 To consider $\alpha<1$, one needs tools from the $H>1$ case, in particular the shifted stochastic sewing lemma \cite{Mate20}.
-Second, high moments of L\'evy processes do not scale (or they don't even exist for several examples).
+Second, high moments of L\'evy processes do not scale (or they do not even exist for several examples).
+This is related to the aforementioned moment issue yielding poor rate for large moments in preceding literature.
+Overcoming this challenge relies on the recently obtained quantitative John-Nirenberg inequality \cite{Le22}.
 Finally, there is no useful form of Girsanov theorem to remove the drift at any part of the analysis.

 This article deals only with the strong rate of convergence.
 Clearly, the weak rate of convergence is at least as good as the strong rate of convergence; already with this simple observation our results imply weak rates which are better than the ones available in the literature \cite{Platen-weak,Mikulevicius-weak} in the range of parameters that we cover.
-An interesting and challenging question is whether these weak rates can be improved further, and whether the range of $\beta$ can be upgraded to $\beta>1-\alpha$ (in this range SDE \eqref{eq:main-SDE} is weakly well--posed \cite{Kulik19}).
+An interesting and challenging question is whether these weak rates can be improved further, and whether the range of $\beta$ can be upgraded to $\beta>1-\alpha$ (in this range SDE \eqref{eq:main-SDE} is weakly well--posed \cite{Kulik19, LZ22}).
 We leave this for the future work.

 The rest of the paper is organized as follows.
 Our main result concerning the $L_p$ convergence of the numerical scheme is formulated in \cref{S:main}.
 Examples of L\'evy processes satisfying the assumptions of the convergence theorem are given in \cref{Sec:ex}.
 A number of technical tools needed for the proofs are collected in \cref{S:Prel}.
 The main results are proved in \cref{S:proofs}, whilst the proofs of some technical auxiliary statements are placed in the Appendix.